 My father's original specialty was Irish literature (his Ph.
 D. dissertation was "Fenianism and the Celtic Renaissance").
 After we moved to Florida he never taught that, but his rather extensive book collection remained particularly strong in Irish literature.

-After his death in 1989 my mother donated his book collection and many of his personal papers to the special collections unit at the library of the University of South Florida in Tampa (main page).
-The library is gradually adding an online index of his book collection and writings, called the Francis J. Thompson Collection (online guide).
+After his death in 1989 my mother donated his book collection and many of his personal papers to the special collections unit at the library of the University of South Florida in Tampa (details).
+The library plans gradually to add an online index of his book collection and writings, called the Francis J. Thompson Collection or the Anglo-Irish Collection).

-In the 1950s, while teaching in the Department of Writing Speech and Drama at Johns Hopkins University in Baltimore, dad wrote four and a half novels, only one of which has been published, Abraham's Wife.1 Shortly before his death I thought about seeing what I could do to get them published, and with this in mind asked him some questions about the characters in them (I thought some editing would be necessary), but dad didn't seem to be interested.
-What he said was that he was only interested in what he was working on at the present time (a journal of the bicycle trip he and mom had taken following the route of Boswell and Johnson to the Outer Hebrides).
+In the 1950s, while teaching in the Department of Writing Speech and Drama (now the Writing Seminars) at Johns Hopkins University in Baltimore, dad wrote four and a half novels, only one of which has been published, Abraham's Wife.2 Shortly before his death I thought about seeing what I could do to get them published, and with this in mind asked him some questions about the characters in them (I thought some editing would be necessary), but dad didn't seem to be interested.
+What he said was that he was only interested in what he was working on at the present time (a journal of the bicycle trip he and mom had taken following the route of Boswell and Johnson from London to the Outer Hebrides).

 Why did Jack write?